Your Online Reputation: 7 Things CEOs Must Know

 #6 Continually Monitor Your Online Presence

 Earlier, I talked about the importance of creating an inventory of your online brand.
 But just as in your real life, your online reputation and your digital presence evolve constantly.
-So if you want an updated snapshot of your brand reputation you must monitor your online presence continuously.
+So if you want an updated snapshot of your brand reputation management you must monitor your online presence continuously.
 Certainly, you could just Google yourself daily, but I’m guessing like most execs your time is limited.
 Thankfully, there are a handful of tools that can help automate the process.
 Here are a few that I like:

 Google Alerts: The grandfather of all alerts tools, at a minimum you should be running Google Alerts on your own name to stay abreast of information about you that pops up online.
 If you do nothing else, ensure you do at least this.